Editorial: We're from the media, we're here to help you

 When people think of "the media," they don't always think well of them.
 (As far as that goes, every time we stop thinking of others as real people, we stop thinking rationally of them.
 But I digress).

 On the other hand, when people think of "the media," they don't always think of reporters who live in their community.
 Why should they?
-For years, the only local reporters were my colleagues Marianne Mueller and Jean Seegers, who formerly wrote for the Herald.
+For years, the only local newspaper reporters were my colleagues Marianne Mueller and Jean Seegers, who formerly wrote for the Herald.
 (Marianne still does).
 It's been years since the Register-Star stopped assigning a reporter to Roscoe.

 Then, in April 2021, Roscoe News, now Rockton-Roscoe News, published its first story online.
-Now we publish every day - we've become Rockton and Roscoe's first-ever daily news outlet.
+Now we publish every day - we've become Rockton and Roscoe's first-ever daily all-news outlet.
 Most towns don't have one of those.
 Since 2004, the United States has lost one-fourth of its newspapers, and Illinois has lost one-third.
 Even where there are still local reporters, there aren't enough of them, and they almost always work for out-of-state conglomerates.
 We're locally owned - we live here.

 Running a hometown newspaper is a public trust.
 We feel a responsibility to report the news fairly and objectively.
 But we want to know how well we're doing.
 And we want to know how we can do better.
 Whenever you have any feedback or suggestions, you can email me at editor@roscoenews.com, send a message or add a comment on Facebook or Twitter, or call me or text me at 815-408-0140.